welovepinball/ball-balance/documentation/RPi Setup from Scratch.md

-These are directions for setting up the RPi from scratch.
+# Setting up the RPi from scratch

+## Configure OS and Wi-Fi

 1. Start with the lite version here, save it to an SD card, and insert into RPi: https://www.raspberrypi.org/downloads/raspbian/